 Does ClickMeeting use sub-processors in the course of providing the service and the processing of personal data entrusted by its customers?

-Yes, as it is necessary for the implementation of our services.
+Yes, as it is necessary to provide our services properly and at the highest level.
 ClickMeeting is a global company that allows you to use the service almost anywhere in the world.
 Primarily because of that, ClickMeeting engages other entities in the course of providing the service to which it further entrusts the processing of personal data received from customers.
 This means that there occurs the so-called personal data sub-processing.

-A complete list of our subprocessors can be found here.
+A detailed list of our subprocessors can be found here.